-- Wear a helmet for every ride, even if you are just going down the street or to the park.
-A properly fitted helmet can reduce the risk of head injury by 85-88%.
+- All cyclists should wear a helmet for every ride, even if just going down the street or to the park.

 - If you are a parent, you should always wear a helmet when cycling.
 You are important to your family and need to protect yourself.
 You are also a strong role model for your children.

-- Learn the rules of the road such as hand signals, how to use bike lanes and navigate traffic.
+- Learn and follow the rules of the road such as hand signals, how to use bike lanes and navigate traffic.